microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 **Overview**

-In this exercise, you will configure a secondary domain controller and install Azure AD Connect in standby mode for fail-over.
+In this exercise, you will configure a secondary domain controller and install Azure AD Connect in standby mode for failover.
 You will also configure a second pass-through agent and application proxy on the secondary domain controller.

 ### Task 1: Create a VM for the secondary domain controller